 CMIT is pleased to announce a new eLearning course which leads to the QQI component certificate in Special Needs Assisting (6N1957).
-The course is delivered over 10 weeks 100% online.
+Budget 2021 provision for 990 additional SNA posts, bringing the whole time equivalent (WTE) number of SNA posts to 18,000 for the 2021/22 school term.
+CMIT’s course meets the educational requirements to operate as an SNA in an Irish school or pre-school.
+The course is delivered over 12 weeks and is 100% online.

 Benefits of completing the SNA Course with CMIT